-Berlinale Shorts presents a maximum of 30 international premieres and world premieres to a broad audience.
+Berlinale Shorts presents up to 25 international premieres and world premieres to a broad audience.
 Moderated film talks promote dialogue between cinema and society, art and reality.
 Additionally, selected classics of the short form extend the programme while creating connections between past and present.

 The programme is curated by Anna Henckel-Donnersmarck, head of Berlinale Shorts.
 Her advisory selection committee consists of eight international experts in film theory and practice.

 A three-member international jury determines the recipients of the prizes presented during the official Awards Ceremony: the Golden Bear and the Silver Bear.
 In addition the jury nominates the Berlin Short Film Candidate for the European Film Awards.
 The Golden Bear winner automatically qualifies to participate in the competition for the short film Oscar®.